Are you wondering what legal steps are required to start up your own company?

 - Social: In most jurisdictions, you will need to register your business as an employer at the social insurance services.
 With some exceptions, you might only be required to do that if you have employees or a minimum number of employees.

-Finally, I am wishing you the best of luck and success in whatever journey you chose to take.
+Finally, I am wishing you the best of luck and success in whatever journey you chose.

 Just remember to move forward, to progress.